ddgoad/ai-avatar/github-issue-template.md

 5. **Work seamlessly** across desktop and mobile browsers
 6. **Meet performance targets** for response times and user experience
 7. **Include comprehensive documentation** for setup and usage
+8. **EXACTLY MATCH THE TECHNICAL DESIGN DOCUMENT** in all implementation details

 ## 📋 Final Checklist
-- [ ] All code implemented and tested
+- [ ] All code implemented and tested **following TDD specifications**
 - [ ] Playwright test suite complete and passing
-- [ ] Bicep templates for Container Apps ready
+- [ ] Bicep templates for Container Apps ready **per TDD infrastructure design**
-- [ ] Docker configuration working
+- [ ] Docker configuration working **following TDD containerization specs**
-- [ ] AZD deployment configured
+- [ ] AZD deployment configured **exactly as specified in TDD**
 - [ ] Documentation complete
 - [ ] Security review completed
 - [ ] Performance testing completed
+- [ ] **TDD compliance verified** - All implementations match technical design document
 - [ ] Ready for production deployment

 ---

-**Note**: The coder agent should reference the technical design document (`docs/technical-design-document.md`) for detailed implementation specifications, API designs, and architectural guidance.
-All Azure service integrations should follow the patterns and configurations specified in the technical design.
+**FINAL NOTE**: The coder agent MUST reference and strictly follow the technical design document (`docs/technical-design-document.md`) for ALL implementation details.
+This includes exact class structures, method signatures, API designs, UI components, infrastructure patterns, and architectural guidance.
+Any deviation from the TDD specifications requires explicit approval.
+The TDD is the authoritative source for all implementation decisions.